e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [GPT Runner](https://github.com/nicepkg/gpt-runner)
-Conversations with your files which selected!
-Manage and run your AI presets!
+Agent that converses with your files

 <details>